-If I was learning Tagalog, one side of the card would have a picture of an orange, while the other side would have the word ‘Kahel’.
-Overtime, I will be able to look at the image and know that it is called a Kahel or vice versa.
+If I were learning Tagalog, one side of the card would have a picture of an orange, while the other side would have the word ‘Kahel’.
+Over time, I will be able to look at the image and know that it is called a Kahel or vice versa.

 Watch films in the language you are learning is an effective way to surround yourself in the language.
 You can mix things up by choosing to use subtitles in either your language or the language you are learning.
 It is also a good way to ‘re-experience’ a film you love in a new way, while also learning.
 Otherwise, it is a nice change of pace to the books or audio recordings you are used to.

-Finally, using gamification, it makes language learning much more exciting.
-Whether you are the competitive type who will compare scores with friends or don’t find text books very exciting, mobile language learning apps are a good choice.
+Finally, using gamification, makes language learning much more exciting.
+Whether you are the competitive type who will compare scores with friends or don’t find textbooks very exciting, mobile language learning apps are a good choice.
 We recommend Ling for your language learning needs, whether you are learning Thai, German or Vietnamese.

 Everyone learns in their own way.
 It is ultimately up to the individual to find what works best for them.
 What is most important, is setting a consistent schedule and realistic goals.